nilaysriv/Home-Server-config/README.md

 #  Nilay's Home Lab Stack

-This repository documents the setup and configuration for a fully functional, self-hosted Docker stack running on a Fedora server.
-This stack provides private cloud storage, a local AI chat engine, a centralized dashboard, and performance monitoring.
+This repository documents the setup and configuration for a fully functional, self-hosted Docker stack running on a Debian server.
+This stack provides private cloud storage, a local AI chat engine, Obsidian notes sync and Syncthing for file sharing.

 ## Services Overview